top of page

 RAYLAN'S WIVES AND FIGHTS OVER HIS ESTATE

-According to the information of a Phoenix bank teller (in a 1907 interview), Nicolai confided in him twice and told him that, while in New York, he met a Polish woman and lived with her for some time.
-“When he was getting ready to return to Chicago, his girlfriend wanted to go with him.
+According to a bank cashier in Phoenix (interview from 1907), Nicolai once confided in him and revealed that when he was in New York, he met a Polish woman there and lived with her for some time: “When he was getting ready to return to Chicago, his girlfriend wanted to go with him.
 Nicolai objected on the grounds that it would be difficult to explain her presence to his Chicago friends.
 The woman replied that he could introduce her as his relative.
 She went with him, and they lived together for a couple of years, rather unhappily – it appears that the marriage was never formalized.
 Finally, they decided to part, and de Raylan said that the lawyer to whom he related this story advised him to formally file for divorce, which was done”[3].
-In reality, Nicolai and Eugenia lived together for no less than four years, a period that was more than sufficient for them to find out everything about each other.
-But Eugenia made no revelations about the details of her family life to reporters.
-She only said that she had never doubted Raylan’s male sex, and that the cause of the divorce had been her husband’s infidelity and cruel treatment.

 "When I read several days ago," said Mrs. Kwitschoff, yesterday, "of the death at Phoenix, Ariz., of Nicholas de Raylan, the strange circumstance of my close relationship with the De Raylans during my year's stay in their home came over me with a vividness that for a time unnerved me.
 Be he man or woman, there never was a person whom I respected and admired more than Nicholas de Raylan.
 Now that the discosure has been made, it seems queer to me that I did not myself fathom the mystery of his sex.
 But if this individual could completely fool the women he had married as to his true position in society, it was not at all strange that I myself was deceived.